-After winter has passed, it is time to give fireplaces a thorough cleaning.
-When you are certain that embers are cold, use a shop vacuum to remove the ashes.
+After winter has passed, it is time to give fireplaces a thorough cleaning, especially gas fireplaces.
+When you are certain that embers are cold in wood-burning fireplaces, use a shop vacuum to remove the ashes.
 The interior of the fireplace, andirons, and other fireplace tools should be wiped down with a solution of distilled white vinegar and water to help remove smoke odors, and the damper closed.

 It's also the perfect time to schedule an appointment with a chimney sweep to remove soot from the flue and check for obstructions in the chimney.

 Outdoor furniture can be thoroughly cleaned just once per year if you have been removing stains from fabric pillows and cushions as they happened.
 The best time for an overall cleaning is early spring when you bring the furniture out of storage.